Pagure/pagure/doc/configuration.rst

 PAGURE_AUTH
 ~~~~~~~~~~~~

-This configuration key allows to specify which authentication method to use.
+This configuration key allows one to specify which authentication method to use.
 Pagure supports currently two authentication methods, one relying on the
 Fedora Account System `FAS <https://admin.fedoraproject.org/accounts>`_,
 the other relying on local user accounts.